redeyed-vault/thespian/README.md

-                    Circle of the Grassland, Circle of the Moon, Circle of the Mountain, Circle of the Shepherd, Circle of the Swamp, Circle of the Underdark), Fighter (Arcane Archer, Battle Master, Cavalier, Champion, Eldritch Knight), Monk (Way of Shadow, Way of the Four Elements, Way of the Open Hand), Paladin (Oath of the Ancients, Oath of Devotion, Oath of Vengeance), Ranger (Beast Master, Hunter), Rogue (Arcane Trickster, Assassin, Thief), Sorcerer (Draconic Bloodline,
+                    Circle of the Grassland, Circle of the Moon, Circle of the Mountain, Circle of the Shepherd, Circle of the Swamp, Circle of the Underdark), Fighter (Arcane Archer, Battle Master, Cavalier, Champion, Eldritch Knight, Samurai),
+                    Monk (Way of Shadow, Way of the Four Elements, Way of the Open Hand), Paladin (Oath of the Ancients, Oath of Devotion, Oath of Vengeance), Ranger (Beast Master, Hunter), Rogue (Arcane Trickster, Assassin, Thief),
-                    Wild Magic), Warlock (The Archfey, The Fiend, The Great Old One), and Wizard (School of Abjuration, School of Conjuration, School of Divination, School of Enchantment, School of Evocation, School of Illusion, School of Necromancy, School of Transmutation).
+                    Sorcerer (Draconic Bloodline, Wild Magic), Warlock (The Archfey, The Fiend, The Great Old One), and Wizard (School of Abjuration, School of Conjuration, School of Divination, School of Enchantment, School of Evocation, School of Illusion, School of Necromancy, School of Transmutation).

   -level INTEGER    Character's class level.
 Must be between 1-20.
 Default
                     value is 1.